pciet/wichess/docs/source.md

 A variety of languages are used for Wisconsin Chess.

-The host program that serves players in the local network is in Go ([golang.org](https://golang.org)) which uses a dialect of SQL to interact with PostgreSQL ([postgresql.org](https://postgresql.org)) to save persistent information.
+The host program that serves players in the local network is in Go ([golang.org](https://golang.org)).
 Test programs are also in Go.

 Players get a website from the host through the network.
 This program is downloaded by their web browser as a set of HTML and CSS ([developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML)) files that describe the look of the webpages along with JavaScript ([developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/JavaScript)) files that size the webpage for the player's browser dimensions and responds to the player's interactions by causing the browser to communicate more with the host.